yrsegal/rejuvenation-modpack/README.md

 - 0000.music.rb
   A framework for music overrides.
 Currently unused.
 - 0000.textures.rb
-  A framework for texture overrides, which also includes a couple misc overrides.
+  A framework for texture overrides.
 - 0001.boundedentry.rb (depends on 0000.textures.rb)
   Adds "bounded" text entries, which allow you to choose from a preexisting set.
 - 0001.pcservices.rb (depends on 0000.textures.rb)